 Do you speak woof?

 A common mistake is to assume that a barking dog is threatening.
-Psychologist Stanley Coren, author of How to Speak Dog, explains: ‘Originally, barks were probably alarm calls to announce to other members of the pack that someone was coming – like a fanfare.
+Psychologist Stanley Coren, author of How to Speak Dog, gives this insight into understanding dogs: ‘Originally, barks were probably alarm calls to announce to other members of the pack that someone was coming – like a fanfare.
 That’s why a dog may bark as loudly when its owner approaches the house as when it feels there is an intruder trying to gain entrance.’
 The bark is, he says, like a ‘Halt!
 Who goes there?’ challenge from a sentry.
 ‘Once the new arrival has been identified, the barking stops and the animal may substitute whimpering and tail-wagging as a friendly greeting for a familiar person.
 On the other hand, the dog could stop barking but begin growling and threatening an attack if the visitor is perceived as hostile.’

 Beyond the barking basics